 While INTEGRATE is written to be used with high school freshmen or sophomores, some activities could be used with motivated and advanced middle school life science students.
 The mature themes raised by some of the activities may not be appropriate for middle school students.
 Also younger students may not yet have developed the abstract reasoning skills that many of the discussion questions presume.
 It would be up to the instructor to modify the level and expectations appropriately.
 Please see our recommended grade levels for each unit as a guide.

 INTEGRATE is a downloadable teacher’s resource, not an online student course.
 Many activities include handouts that teachers can either print for classroom use or share electronically with students.
 Some activities make use of web-based videos or other online media resources.
-For these the instructor will need a computer, Internet access, and a projector, or students would need access to personal computers or tablets and Internet to complete that component of the activity.
+For these the instructor will need a computer, internet access, and a projector, or students would need access to personal computers or tablets and internet to complete that component of the activity.

 No. The curriculum is designed to supplement a high school biology course.
 We assume your student has access to what he or she needs to learn high school biology.
 One of the advantages of INTEGRATE is that the vetting of resources has been done by people with expertise in relevant areas, so instructors can be confident the activities are good ones, even if they lack the background to personally evaluate the content.
 Furthermore, many of the activities are Bible/theology oriented, since this is a resource aimed at faith/learning integration.

 INTEGRATE is written to the instructor, not the student.
 The modules are set up so that instructors can select appropriate activities from what is offered.
 We presume that an instructor is choosing how activities are implemented and setting the expectations for how work will be evaluated.
 Also, most activities assume there will be opportunity for discussion and feedback.
 A motivated student could potentially use the resources incorporated in the INTEGRATE activities to foster independent investigation into the various topics.
-Parents and teachers should be aware that the curriculum is not designed to be used for independent learning, nor is it an online class.
+Parents and teachers should be aware that the curriculum is not designed to be used for independent learning, nor is it an online course.

-We are actively working on homeschool-specific recommendations.
-In the meantime, check out How do I Homeschool from an Evolutionary Creation Perspective? by INTEGRATE team member Christy Hemphill.
+Please see our article A Homeschooler’s Guide to High School Biology.
+You may also wish to read How do I Homeschool from an Evolutionary Creation Perspective? by INTEGRATE team member Christy Hemphill.

 Some Christians fear that secular books represent a slippery slope to worldliness.
 Research seems to show this slippery slope fear is unfounded when faith integration is paired with a secular textbook.
 It is true that secular sources are sometimes biased against religion (just as Christian sources are sometimes biased or misinformed).
 We encourage teachers to help students recognize instances of secular bias and respond from a Christian perspective.